Lead District Office

-The Lead Field Office is located in the historical mining area of Lead, SD.
+The Lead District Office is located in the historical mining area of Lead, SD.
 It was originally in the old Nevada Gulch School House which is currently the GFP Rails to Trails Office.
-The Lead Field Office is currently co-located with the Lead Fire Department in the new fire station which was finished in 2012.
+The Lead District Office is currently co-located with the Lead Fire Department in the new fire station which was finished in 2012.

-The office hosts a 2 person permanent staff and 3-person; seasonal engine crew and is responsible for the fire management issues in Lawrence, Butte and Harding Counties.
-The engine crew's work focuses primarily on training, maintenance and fire suppression.
+The office hosts a 3-person permanent staff and 3-person seasonal engine crew.
+The Lead District Office is responsible for fire management issues in Lawrence, Butte and Harding Counties.
+The engine crew's work focuses primarily on training, maintenance, and fire suppression.

-The Lead Field Office hosts one Type 6 wildland engine and one Type 3 engine.
+The Lead District Office hosts one Type 6 wildland engine and one Type 3 engine.